High-Speed Road Course at RAD Torque Raceway

 Edmonton Motorcycle Road Racing Association

-In partnership with EMRA, we are thrilled to host Track Attack motorcycle track days.
-If you have a great time riding your bike on the street, imagine riding on an open track with none of the hazards of street riding and all of the safety of a closed course.
-Imagine an environment where you can really open it up and push your limits.
-Events are open to riders of every skill level.
-Each event will group riders into four groups: Novice, Intermediate, Advance, and Racer (race license required).
+In partnership with EMRA and MOTORHEADS, we are thrilled to host Track Attack motorcycle track days.
+If you have a great time riding your bike on the street, get ready to improve your skills on an open track with none of the hazards of street riding and all of the safety of a closed course.
+Bring your skills to the next level; Our Expert Instructors will help develop your riding skills, from slow speed tight patterns, to high speed braking, obstacle avoidance and everything in between.

-Some basic bike preparation is necessary to participate in a Track Attack event.
+Some basic bike preparation is necessary to participate in an EMRA or MOTORHEADS Track Attack event.
 Many people ride their bike to the track and prep their bike before the session starts, and this is adequate as long as new riders are ready to go before the track walk.

 Basic Bike Prep